paulgreg/esp32-web-radio/README.md

 ## Configuration

-Copy `parameters.h.dist` to `parameters.h` and change it to your settings
+Copy `parameters.h.dist` to `parameters.h` and change it to your settings.

+⚠️ Web Radios are fetch from a JSON file.
+You'll need to create a JSON file containing web radios name and URL (see `WebRadios.h`) and host it somewhere on the internet.

-Note : some VS1053 board are’nt able to decode aac streams.
+Note : some VS1053 board aren't able to decode aac streams.
 You can usually find mp3 alternative (or change board).

 ## Librairies